 - (B) The board or the administrative law judge shall grant petitions for leave to intervene only upon a showing of good cause. - (1) In deciding whether to permit intervention under this paragraph, the board or the administrative law judge may consider: - (a) The nature and extent of the person's interest. - (b) The extent to which the person's interest is represented by existing parties. - (c) The person's potential contribution to a just and expeditious resolution of the issues involved in the proceeding. - (d) Whether granting the requested intervention would unduly delay the proceeding or unjustly prejudice an existing party.
-The Ohio Farm Bureau Federation and its member county Farm Bureaus, including Crawford and Richland Counties maintain a non-profit organization representing agricultural interests at the state and local levels.
-Over 214,000 member families belong to the organization state wide, including over 1100 families in the Crawford County Farm Bureau and over 1800 in the Richland County Farm Bureau.
+The Ohio Farm Bureau Federation (OFBF) and the Putnam County Farm Bureau, maintain a non-profit organization representing agricultural interests at the state and local levels.
+Over 214,000 member families belong to the organization state wide, including over 960 families in the Putnam County Farm Bureau.
 Many Farm Bureau members are involved in farm and agribusiness activities - food processing, commodity processing/conditioning/handling, biofuel production and greenhouse operations.
 Some members are involved in larger scale industries and manufacturing while others have small business enterprises - restaurants, cleaners and other services.
 All are residential energy consumers.
 Farm Bureau members have a keen interest in effective wind energy development.
 Along with enhancing their income, farmers engaged in wind leasing agreements want to make sure that construction activities on their property adhere to procedures ensuring soil and water conservation as well as air quality.
 Residents in rural neighborhoods want assurances that environmental considerations - setbacks, noise standards, shadow flicker and other factors - are addressed with effective turbine placement.
 Area businesses want to make sure that a wind facility in the community enhances local commerce and economic development.
 In short, OFBF has extensive experience gathering input, addressing the needs of and representing farm, small business and rural residents concerning energy development.
 This perspective cannot be provided by another existing party.
 On the state level, OFBF has worked with utilities, energy service providers, the Public Utilities Commission of Ohio, other government agencies and interested citizens groups to explore strategies and introduce new technologies to help consumers and communities control energy costs.
 Some of this work spans several decades.
 OFBF is a charter member of the Ohio Department of Development - Ohio Wind Working Group.
 Farm Bureau leaders represented farm, small business and residential energy consumers, They held key positions in action teams, helping create effective wind energy development policies for consideration by state and local government leaders.
 These activities included facilitating constructive dialogue between a variety of stakeholders with diverse interests concerning wind energy development.
-On the local level, OFBF field staff and volunteer leaders with the Crawford and Richland County Farm Bureaus worked with wind developers, government leaders and interested citizen/consumer groups to explore how wind energy development should be addressed at the local level.
-Again, Farm Bureau represented farm, small business and residents in a stakeholder process that included a variety of groups with varied interests and concerns.
+On the local level, OFBF field staff and volunteer leaders with the Putnam County Farm Bureaus are working with wind developers, government leaders and interested citizen/consumer groups to explore how wind energy development should be addressed at the local level.
+Again, Farm Bureau represents farm, small business and residents.
+It utilizes its extensive policy development process to generate stakeholder dialogue that includes a variety of groups with varied interests and concerns.

 OFBF will be able to share their experiences and unique perspective with the OPSB as it works with others to evaluate this case.
-The organization fully understands and appreciates the rules and regulations governing the OPSB evaluation process concerning the Certificate of Environmental Compatibility and Public Need sought by Black Fork Wind LLC.
+The organization fully understands and appreciates the rules and regulations governing the OPSB evaluation process concerning the Certificate of Environmental Compatibility and Public Need sought by Lepisic Wind LLC.
 OFBF's participation in this process will not cause undue delay, will not unjustly prejudice any existing party and will contribute to the just and quick resolution of issues and concerns raised.